a-b-street/abstreet/docs/design/notes/discrete_sim.md

 What if we measured distance over time of this using the current sim?
 And then found a low speed that produced the same distance in the same time?

+### Gluing together traversables

+When we "lookahead", now we just have to call maybe_follow against a single vehicle.
+Need an easy way to indicate relative distance behind them.